314 West Cook Street #8

 The principle mission of the Santa Maria Fire Department is the preservation of life and the protection of property within the City of Santa Maria.
 Our services will be delivered in the most efficient, cost-effective, and professional manner possible.

-- Take delivery of, train personnel, and implement the new Emergency Medical Services reporting solution (electronic tablets) for all medical responses within the City.
+1. Implement with full configuration and training, new Emergency Medical Services reporting solution (electronic tablets), for all medical responses within the City.

-- In conjunction with the Police Department and Department of Administrative Services, identify a systematic plan to upgrade the public safety Computer Aided Dispatch system, in an effort to increase firefighter and all emergency worker safety, maximize efficient deployment of public safety personnel, and improve public safety response times.
+5. In conjunction with the Police Department and Department of Administrative Services, identify a systematic plan to upgrade the public safety Computer Aided Dispatch system, in an effort to increase first responder safety, maximize deployment of public safety personnel, and improve public safety response times.